-In addition to submitting an approved master's paper, each student is required to prepare a presentation to be delivered at the SID Capstone Seminar held at the Heller School in May.
-Student panels and poster sessions on sustainable development topics are the key units of the Capstone Seminar.
-Students are required to attend the entire Capstone Seminar, which generally occurs over two days.
-The dates will be announced well in advance.
+In addition to submitting an approved master's paper, each student is required to present their research project at the SID Capstone event held at the Heller School in May.
+The Capstone represents the culmination of the students' academic and professional work in the SID program.
+Students participate in either panel discussions or poster sessions.
+All students are required to attend the entire Capstone event, which generally occurs over two days.
+Presentations done remotely will be accepted from students for whom physical return to campus would pose an undue hardship.

-Students are advised to inform practicum organizations and prospective employers of their obligation to attend the Capstone Seminar as a requirement of the degree.
-The requirement to attend the full Capstone Seminar cannot be waived, except in cases of extreme hardship or emergencies.
+The dates of the Capstone event will be announced well in advance.
+Students are advised to inform practicum organizations and prospective employers of their obligation to attend the Capstone as a requirement of the degree.
+The requirement to attend the full Capstone event cannot be waived, except in cases of extreme hardship or emergencies.